ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ### SD card

 The SD card interface is SDXC compliant and as such supports capacities up to 2 TB (though such cards do not exist today or simply are fakes reporting wrong capacity).
-SD card has lower boot priority than eMMC if both are present and both contain a working boot loader.
+SD card has lower boot priority than eMMC if both are present and both contain a working boot loader (at least as long as we're talking about u-boot TPL/SPL, once an OS image relies on Rockchip's miniloader [it gets complicated](http://opensource.rock-chips.com/wiki_Boot_option#Package_the_idbloader.img_from_U-Boot.C2.A0TPL.2FSPL.28which_is_fully_open_source.29:)).

 [According to device-tree settings](https://github.com/radxa/kernel/blob/78d311de923fc0644e4700f30813120835fec9cf/arch/arm64/boot/dts/rockchip/rk3588-rock-5b.dts#L426-L440) the SD card interface should be capable of SDR104 mode (switching from 3.3V to 1.8V with up to 104 MB/s sequential transfer speeds).
 Let's have a look with the usual `iozone` call and two cards: